-When you invest with Sentry, you know exactly what you’re getting.
-We don’t use labels like value or growth to describe how our portfolio managers manage money.
+At Sentry, we don’t use labels like “value” or “growth” to describe how our portfolio managers manage money.
 We simply call it our house style, and it works.

-Our consistent, disciplined house style is focused on delivering superior risk-adjusted returns.
-And it’s applied across all of our funds, regardless of asset class or geography.
+Our disciplined house style is focused on delivering superior risk-adjusted returns.

 The results of our house style are not only reflected in our performance.
 Our funds typically don’t look like other funds.
-We tend to have fewer holdings, and we don’t pay attention to indices in terms of securities or sector weightings.
-Instead, we focus on finding the highest-quality, healthiest companies that share specific attributes – attributes that help them weather market volatility and provide the greatest growth potential.
+We tend to have fewer holdings in each fund, and we don’t pay attention to indices when it comes to the securities or sector weightings in our funds.
+Instead, we focus on finding high-quality, healthy companies that share specific attributes that help them weather market volatility and provide the greatest growth potential.

-What does a healthy company look like?
-It is led by a solid management team; has a strong balance sheet, strong free cash flow and low debt; and allocates capital wisely – by either reinvesting in the business or paying dividends to shareholders.
+What do the attributes of a healthy company look like?
+They include leadership from a solid management team, a strong balance sheet, strong free cash flow and low debt, and wise capital allocation – either reinvesting in the business or paying dividends to shareholders.